Greek frigate Psara

 On 19 June 2024, in response to the Red Sea crisis, Psara was deployed to the Red Sea to protect shipping from Houthi attacks as part of the European Union's Operation Aspides.
 The ship was equipped with new electronic warfare and anti-drone systems for the mission.

-On July 7, 2024 in the Gulf of Aden, HS PSARA, while providing close protection to a merchant vessel, engaged 4 UAVs which were posing a significant threat to the freedom of navigation.
-As a result, 2 UAVs were downed, while the rest of them changed their course.
+On 7 July 2024 in the Gulf of Aden, Psara, while providing close protection to a merchant vessel, engaged four UAVs which were posing a significant threat to the freedom of navigation.
+As a result, two UAVs were downed, while the rest changed their course.

 The ship called at India's Mumbai Port from 11 to 13 July 2025.

+In March 2026, Psara was deployed to Cyprus to assist in defense against Iranian attacks together with the Kimon frigate and four F-16 fighter jets.